Last updated on November 22nd, 2023 at 01:19 pm

 When choosing setting 0, the flattener rasterizes all of the objects on any page that includes at least one transparent object.
 All of the objects on the page will be rasterized whether or not they contain or interact with transparency themselves.
 This is an essential detail to remember when you flatten PDF files because it influences the precision and clarity of the printed graphics.

-Settings 1-99 will affect the degree to which the flattener rasterizes, or doesn’t, areas of transparency determined by the number of paths, objects, the amount of object overlap and the type of objects
+Settings 1-99 will affect the degree to which the flattener rasterizes, or doesn’t, areas of transparency determined by the number of paths, objects, the amount of object overlap, and the type of objects.

 At setting 100, the flattener tries to keep all of the objects in their original vector form.
-At this setting, the flattener will almost always produce the best looking output.
+At this setting, the flattener will almost always produce the best-looking output.
 Due to the complexity of keeping designs in vector form, this is the slowest setting.